MicrosoftDocs/ATADocs/ATPDocs/playbook-lateral-movement.md

 ![[!INCLUDE [Product short.](includes/product-short.md)] detecting the Overpass-the-Hash attack](media/playbook-lateral-opthdetection.png)

 [!INCLUDE [Product short](includes/product-short.md)] detected that RonHD's account was compromised on VictimPC and then used to successfully get a Kerberos TGT.
-If we click on RonHD's name in the alert, we're taken to the Logical Activity timeline of RonHD, where we can further our investigation.
+If we select RonHD's name in the alert, we're taken to the Logical Activity timeline of RonHD, where we can further our investigation.

 ![View the detection in the Logical Activity timeline.](media/playbook-lateral-opthlogicalactivity.png)